You are here

 Determining factors that impact indoor and outdoor air quality, including mould, radon, VOCs, and criteria air contaminants.

-Radon is a colourless, odourless gas released from the degradation of uranium naturally present in rock and soil.
-Radon levels outdoors are generally low; however, radon can enter buildings and homes through cracks and openings in the foundation and can accumulate at much higher concentrations indoors, especially in basements and lower floors.
-Over 3,200 Canadians are estimated to die each year...View Full Article
+Radon is a colourless, odourless gas that is released from the degradation of uranium naturally present in rock and soil.
+Radon levels outdoors are generally low; however, radon can enter buildings and homes through cracks and openings in the foundation and levels can become much higher indoors, especially in basements and lower floors.
+Long term exposure to radon increases the risk of lung...View Full Article

 Radon represents one of the environmental exposures that can be reduced with effective and practical solutions, reducing an individual’s risk of developing lung cancer.
 There is extensive literature supporting the cost-effectiveness of radon abatement compared with other healthcare and environmental interventions.
 Of the remediation measures evaluated to reduce indoor radon levels in already...View Full Article